 L'Oréal Paris Superliner Flash Winged Eyeliner

 You can hack the entire system with this eyeliner.
 The nifty wing applicator is basically the equivalent of no-tears shampoo.
 It will save you a lifetime of stress and make sure that both of your eyes actually look the same.
-The second time I tried it out, I used it without the applicator and it's still really easy to use.
-The formula is smooth, long-lasting, and for under £10, you can't beat it.
+The second time I tried it out, I used it without the applicator, and it's still really easy to use.
+The formula is smooth and long-lasting, and for under £10, you can't beat it.

 Eyeko Eye Do Eyeliner

 Felt-tip pen liners are here to save us all.
 When I'm looking for a new eyeliner, I'll always look to ones that have a brush that's quite sturdy so that I can draw my line easily.
 This eyeliner gave me a razor-sharp flick, but the downside was that it dragged over the lids a bit, which made it tricky to fill in.
-However, by going slow and waiting for the pigment to come out, it did make the application easier.
+However, going slow and waiting for the pigment to come out made the application easier.

 Surratt Smoky Eye Baton in Fumee Noir

-There's a scene in Sex and the City 2 where Carrie buys some kohl eyeliner and it fires her up to go and see her ex-boyfriend Aidan (who she subsequently kisses).
+There's a scene in Sex and the City 2 in which Carrie buys some kohl eyeliner, and it fires her up to go and see her ex-boyfriend Aidan (who she subsequently kisses).
 My personal thoughts on this aside, this creamy pencil from Surratt made me feel unstoppable.
-It's just dripping in sex appeal, and the soft formula is great for blending in to a smoky eye.
+It's just dripping in sex appeal, and the soft formula is great for blending into a smoky eye.
 I didn't think I'd be tempted away from liquids, but this is making me reconsider.

 Embarrassing story coming up here.
 I was so excited by this eyeliner that I applied it, removed it, and then applied it again.
 I'm that girl.
 I honestly couldn't believe it was that good, so I had to make sure that it wasn't a fluke.
 The shape of the pen felt really great in my hand, as it had plenty of grip to keep my hand sturdy.
 The brush is a true showstopper and can create pretty much create any eyeliner shape you desire.
 I'm stocking up as we speak.